alphagov/govuk_frontend_toolkit/README.md

 [toolkit_npm]: https://npmjs.org/package/govuk_frontend_toolkit

-If you are using a build tool that depends on Libsass then you may need to upgrade to a more recent version to use the grid helpers, eg `node-sass` 1.0.0, `grunt-sass` 0.16.0, `gulp-sass` 1.2.0 or `libsass` 3.0.0.
+If you are using a build tool that depends on Libsass then you may need to upgrade to a more recent version to use the grid helpers.
+Minimal compatible versions include `node-sass` 1.0.0, `grunt-sass` 0.16.0, `gulp-sass` 1.2.0 and `libsass` 3.0.0.

 ### Composer